saltyorg/docs/docs/saltbox/inventory/danger-zone.md

 # Danger Zone :material-sign-caution:

-Override patterns that may compromise the security or stability of your setup and fall **outside our support** scope.
+Override patterns that are **not officially supported** and may compromise the security or stability of your setup.
 Proceed at your own risk.

 ## Authelia App Bypass